RicardoLMMatos/Ricardos-mediterranean-restaurant/README.md

 ### Demographic
 ___

-Ricardo's does not have a physical location (yet) but I would love to open it in the heart of Morpeth.
+#### Ricardo's does not have a physical location (yet) but I would love to open it in the heart of Morpeth.
---
-Why in the heart of Morpeth?

 * Local families
   ___